The 10 Most Important PPC KPIs You Should Be Tracking

 Most PPC marketers don’t consider budget attainment when it comes to measuring their PPC performance, despite how much information it provides on how campaigns are being managed.

-The reason why marketers tend to over or under spend the budget every month is because it’s difficult to bid consistently and maximize results with ongoing fluctuations in the PPC auction – a task that requires ongoing oversight and optimization (without the use of machine learning).
+The reason why marketers tend to overspend or underspend the budget every month is that it’s difficult to bid consistently and maximize results with ongoing fluctuations in the PPC auction – a task that requires ongoing oversight and optimization (without the use of machine learning).

 Regardless, I’m making the case that budget attainment is a KPI that PPC marketers need to think about.